 The Faculty of Arts is pleased to be able to offer a number of fully-funded and/or half-funded PhD scholarships to UK, EU and international applicants showing exceptional research potential.

-Please download the following document for more information: University of Bristol, Faculty of Arts Scholarships (PDF, 25kB)
+Please download the following document for more information: University of Bristol, Faculty of Arts Scholarships (Office document, 15kB)

 Students must have submitted a full application and all relevant additional documentation by 12 noon on the day of the deadline to be considered.